We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 5, or even 8, pounds may not seem like a lot, but when you consider the additional weight of food and the fact that cast iron skillets typically have short and stubby handles, every pound counts.

 For comparison, stainless steel and aluminum skillets weight about half as much as cast iron skillets of the same size.
 I go into more detail on this comparison later in the article (skip ahead).

-There are dozens of cast iron skillets on the market and each one has a slightly unique size, design, and thickness; all of which impact their weight.
-Skillets that have large handles, multiple pour spouts and high walls carry extra weight due to the additional material of those features.
+There are dozens of cast iron skillets on the market, and each one has a different size, design, and thickness, all of which impact their weight.
+Skillets that have large handles, multiple pour spouts, and high walls carry extra weight due to the additional material of those features.
 Ones with short handles and thin walls are typically much lighter.

 Determining the exact weight of a particular cast iron skillet isn’t always easy.
-Often times, its weight is not clearly printed on the packaging or called out within the online listing.
+Often, its weight is not printed on the packaging or called out within the online listing.